 Download the debian installer and install it.
 You will need administrator privileges to install.

 Download the Linux package and unzip it.
 Place the resulting folder in a convenient directory.
 Auto-configure by running the "Configure" script as root.
 You can do this by navigating to the BirdBrainRobotServer directory and typing "sudo ./Configure".
 The configuration script will install a USB HID library in your /usr/lib/ directory and will write udev rules to allow you to use Finch and Hummingbird as a normal user.
-If this configuration fails, please email us for manual instructions (we need feedback from you if it breaks, as we are unable to test on all Linux variants).
 Once you have configured the package, you can run Snap by double-clicking on "LaunchSnap" and selecting "Run".
+The configuration script is based on the configuration rules for Ubuntu; it may not work with all Linux variants.

 Plug in a Finch, Hummingbird, or both, then run the BirdBrain Robot Server application.
 The following window will appear: